websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/module-projects.md

 Liferay commonly uses three kinds of modules:

-1. **API modules** define interfaces.
+1. **API** modules define interfaces.

-1. **Implementation Modules** provide concrete classes that implement the interfaces.
+1. **Implementation** modules provide concrete classes that implement the interfaces.

-1. **Client Modules** consume the APIs.
+1. **Client** modules consume the APIs.

 You'll learn how to create each one by developing a simple command in [Gogo Shell](./using-the-gogo-shell/using-the-gogo-shell.md) to say hello to users when they supply their names.

 ![Gogo shell command that greets users.](./module-projects/images/01.png)

 Here you'll create the API and learn the parts of a module project.
-You'll create the Implementation and Client modules in the next two tutorials.
+You'll create the implementation module and client module in the next two tutorials.

 Start with deploying the example API module project.